Mandatory Detention: When U.S. Immigration and Customs May Hold a Noncitizen Without Bond

 • espionage, sabotage, or treason.

 Is there anyone with a criminal record who won't end up detained by ICE while their removal proceedings are ongoing?
 Just a few.
-First, there may be some people whose crimes don't fit the grounds listed above—for example, who committed a minor theft that didn't involve moral turpitude, or who was arrested for DUI.
+First, there might be some whose crimes don't fit the grounds listed above—for example, who already had a green card and committed a minor theft that didn't involve moral turpitude, or who were arrested for a DUI with no aggravating circumstances such as injury to others.

 What to Do If You Disagree With Your ICE Detention